karolkornecki/algos/README.md

-# most popular algorithms every programmer should know
+# most popular algorithms and some algorithmic puzzles

 # Reference